- Facts to Know

 If you are HIV positive or living with AIDS, review the following Questions to Ask and discuss them with your health care professional.

-Do you have experience treating HIV/AIDS patients?
-About how many HIV/AIDS patients have you treated?
-Are you an HIV/AIDS specialist?
+- Do you have experience treating HIV/AIDS patients?
+About how many HIV patients have you treated?
+Are you an HIV specialist?

-What are the main side effects of antiviral drugs?
+- What are the main side effects of antiviral drugs you will prescribe for me?

-If I get pregnant, can I still deliver a healthy baby?
-How can I protect my baby from AIDS?
+- If I get pregnant, can I still deliver a healthy baby?
+How can I protect my baby from getting infected with HIV?

-Should I avoid breastfeeding my baby if I have AIDS?
+- Should I avoid breastfeeding my baby if I am HIV positive?
 Why?

-What are the chances of my sexual partner becoming infected if we use condoms?
+- What are the chances of my sexual partner becoming infected with HIV if we consistently use condoms?

-How does HIV infection affect my risk for developing infections and other complications?
+- How does HIV infection affect my risk for developing infections and other health-related complications?

-How long does it take for HIV to cause AIDS?
+How long does it take for a person infected with HIV to develop AIDS?

 How can I tell if I'm infected with HIV?